heungheung/weblogic-operator-tutorialx/tutorials/deploy.weblogic_short.md

 ![](images/deploy.domain/webapp.png)

 Refresh the page and notice the hostname changes.
 It reflects the managed server's name which responds to the request.
 You should see the load balancing between the two managed servers.

+You can ignore the database error as the datasource has not be set up yet.
+We will configure the datasource in the Override JDBC Datasource Parameters lab.

 ### You are now ready to move to the next lab - [Lab 7: Scaling WebLogic Cluster](scale.weblogic.md) ###